zzzprojects/docs/learndapper.com/pages/relationships.md

  - It supports both synchronous and asynchronous operation, allowing you to use it in various scenarios.
  - Using Dapper, you can easily execute [stored procedures](/stored-procedures), map results to strongly typed objects or dynamic objects, and execute [bulk CRUD operations](/bulk-operations).
  - Dapper provides extension methods that enable us to perform queries on nested objects without having to write separate SQL statements for each object.
- - For example, you can select from multiple tables in a single dapper query.
+ - For example, you can select from multiple tables in a single Dapper query.
  - This makes it easier and faster to retrieve related entities without having to write complex SQL statements.

 ## Dapper SplitOn

 Dapper supports multi-mapping, which allows you to map a single row to multiple objects.
-It is helpful if you need to retrieve data from multiple tables in a single query.
+This is helpful if you need to retrieve data from multiple tables in a single query.

  - To do this, we need to use the Dapper `splitOn` parameter when calling the `Query` method.
  - The `splitOn` parameter tells Dapper what column(s) to use to split the data into multiple objects.